 Recombinant DNA: DNA that contains genes from different sources that have been combined by the techniques of genetic engineering.

-Registry: In regard to healthcare, a registry is a database of individuals who provide information relating to their disease or condition of interest, so that research can be more efficiently, effectively and sufficiently conducted.
+Registry: In regard to healthcare, a registry is a database containing relevant information about individuals with a particular disease or condition so that research can be more efficiently and effectively conducted.

 Sanfilippo Syndrome: See MPS III

 Scheie Syndrome: Mild end of a clinical spectrum of MPS I. See MPS I